-The general law program hopes to provide men and women with high legal education at the least possible cost, preparing them for the practice of law taht is geared towards public service and social justice.
+The general law program hopes to provide men and women with high legal education at the least possible cost, preparing them for the practice of law: that is geared towards public service and social justice.
 Towards this end, the law program is designed:

 1. To train the students to have a clear grasp of the law.

-2. To develop the students' ability to think logically, methodically, adn to express himself clearly and forcefully.
+2. To develop the student's ability to think logically, methodically, and to express himself clearly and forcefully.

 3. To train the students for leadership in various spheres of public service.

 4. To contribute to the development of Philippine jurisprudence and legal literature.

 The College of Law maintains a scholarship program catering primarily to needy but deserving and qualified residents of the City of Manila.